net-lisias-kspu/ContractConfigurator/Parameters.md

 ##### PartValidation
 **_NEW!_**
 Parameter to provide validation over a vessel's parts.
-Can validate along a number of different attributes.
+The PartValidation module can be used in two different modes - simple and extende.
+In the simple mode, simply provide the parameters to filter on, as in the following example:

     PARAMETER
     {